-Study of the lubrication, cooling, fuel, and emission systems of the internal combustiou engine.
+Study of the lubrication, cooling, fuel, and emission systems of the internal combustion engine.
 Experience is gained in the laboratory with test equipment and the infrared unit.
 Prerequisites: AT 121, 122, SC 161, or permission of instructor.
 Hours of class per week: 2.
 Hours of lab per week: 3.

-AT 124 Automotive Electrical Systems FA 3 s.h.
+AT 124 Automotive Electrical

+Systems

 Application of the principles of electricity to the design, operation, service and repair of automotive electrical starting, lighting, charging and ignition systems.
-Prerequisites: AT 121, 122, completion offconcurrent registration in SC 162, or permission of instructor.
+Prerequisites: AT 121, 122, completion officoncurrent registration in SC 162, or permission of instructor.
 Hours of class per week: 2.
 Hours of lab per week: 3.